Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 #### Commanding Presence and Intensity

 Robbie's commanding screen presence echoes the inherent intensity that Type 8s possess.

 Her performance in "Bombshell," where she played a journalist challenging a toxic workplace culture, underlines this aspect of her personality.
 Her fearless depiction of a woman standing up against systemic issues exuded an intense energy characteristic of Type 8.

 #### In Tune With Her Body

-Type 8s are known for having a solid connection with their body.
+8s are known for having a solid connection with their body.

 Margot has shared in various interviews about her commitment to fitness, not just for roles but as part of her lifestyle.
 This understanding and ownership of her physicality mirror the Type 8's focus on self-reliance and personal strength.
 This can be seen further in how she gets excited to do her stunts.

 <div
  class="iframe-container"